AGO061/AGO061/README.md

 Hi, i am @AGO061.

 My interests are automation, game development and software development.
-Trading is something i am considering, and i may even make some O-S softwares for it!

-My main language is python 3 but i can use almost any language (for small and easy projects).
+My main language is python 3 but humans are made to learn.

 Languages i already used:
 - C